-Amex offers six different credit cards that do not charge an annual fee.
-They do not pack the same punch as the cards that do charge an annual fee, but they still might be an option to consider as a secondary credit card to supplement another Amex credit card.
+Amex offers several cards that have a $0 annual fee.
+They do not pack the same punch as the cards that do charge an annual fee, but they still might be an option to consider as a secondary card to supplement another Amex card.

-Blue from American Express (See Rates & Fees)
+Blue Cash Everyday® Card from American Express (See Rates & Fees)

 Hilton Honors American Express Card (See Rates & Fees)